HPCBio/EBP/scripts/TellSeq_read_prep/README_step4_reformat4supernova.md

 - -i1  is the file with barcodes
 - -r1  is the file with forward reads
 - -r2  is the file with reverse reads
--w1 is the filename of the database
+- -w1 is the filename of the database

 # Outputs

+Two files that have fixed filenames as shown below:

 <pre>

 $ ls
 R1_sl.fastq.gz.4tenx.fastq
 R2_sl.fastq.gz.4tenx.fastq

 </pre>